Travel 2 minutes 16 October 2024

 See the Paris guide

 Few chefs embody a rebellious spirit quite like Gordon Ramsay.
 The Scottish-born culinary dynamo is known for his unfiltered TV persona, but behind the bluster, he is also one of Britain’s most prolific and Francophile chefs.
-He's also trained with some of France's culinary legends like Guy Savoy and Joël Robuchon.
+Not only does he have two restaurants in France, but he's also trained with some of the country's top culinary legends, inlcluding Guy Savoy and Joël Robuchon.

-Now 57, the ever-irreverent Ramsay sits atop a global culinary empire that includes 35 restaurants, 18 of which are in the UK.
-In France, he helms two Michelin-starred establishments: one in the opulent Trianon Palace in Versailles, where the Italian-born Gabriele Ravasio leads things in the kitchen, and another at Le Pressoir d’Argent in Bordeaux.
-Yet, it is with Paris that Ramsay feels he has the deepest connection.
+Now 57, the ever-irreverent Ramsay sits atop a global culinary empire that includes 88 restaurants, 32 of which are in the UK.
+In France, he helms two Michelin-starred establishments: one inside the opulent Trianon Palace in Versailles, where the Italian-born Gabriele Ravasio leads things in the kitchen, and the other Le Pressoir d’Argent in Bordeaux.
+Yet, it is with Paris that Ramsay feels he has the strongest connection.

 His first stint in the city came when he was just 22, renting a tiny studio on Rue de la Roquette in the 11th arrondissement.
-From those humble beginnings, Ramsay has risen to become a celebrated fixture in the gastronomic firmament, fusing his British edge with French culinary tradition.
-His cooking for instance, highlights black truffles from Gironde in the southwest of France, foie gras from Charente and Breton lobster.
+From those humble beginnings, Ramsay has risen to become a celebrated fixture on the gastronomic scene, fusing his British edge with French culinary tradition.
+His cooking for instance, highlights black truffles from Gironde in the southwest of France and Breton lobster, among lots of other local specialties.

-Below, the chef shares some of his favorite spots in the French capital—a blend of neighborhood gems and refined institutions that encapsulate both his refined palate and his more laid-back side.
+Below, the chef shares some of his favorite spots in the French capital—a blend of neighborhood gems and refined institutions that encapsulate both his chef's palate as well as his more laid-back side.

 When you're in Paris, you're often short on time.
 Where's the best spot for a quick snack?